dreamway/segdec-net-jim2019/doc/SegDecJim2019.md

 ## Inspect the results

 by reviewing the results(*pdfs), I found there some error in original annotated data.

+** TODO**, Need update the original annotation, and re-train again.